Equipment may help if:

 The Disabled Living Foundation (DLF) has a good range of information and guidance about the type and range of equipment that is available and where to purchase it.

 Alternatively you can contact the Access to Adult Social Care Team (see contact details at the bottom of this page) and we will discuss your difficulties and possible equipment solutions.
-You may be invited to Chargeable Lane to the equipment demo room or we may visit you at home to undertake an assessment.

 If you think you might need a larger piece of equipment or an adaptation to your home then we will need to carry out an assessment.